Frequently Asked Questions

-If for any reason you are dissatisfied with the quality of a fresh seafood item, please contact us within 48 hours of delivery to request a refund.
+FRESH SEAFOOD: If for any reason you are dissatisfied with the quality of a fresh seafood item, please contact us within 48 hours of delivery.

 FedEx and Catalina Offshore assume no liability for loss, damage, delay, misdelivery or nondelivery due to causes beyond either party’s reasonable control (aka “Acts of God”).

-Please contact our online ordering department at firstname.lastname@example.org.
-To expedite a resolution, be sure to include your order number, complaint details, and applicable photos.
+Please contact our online ordering department at email@example.com.
+To expedite a resolution, be sure to include your order number, complaint details, and any applicable photos or video.

 We’re always open to suggestions for new products and happy to answer questions about out-of-stock or previously cataloged products!
 Feel free to contact us at firstname.lastname@example.org.